dawidkc/spring-task-scope/README.md

 If we want to have everything stateless, it is very much possible that task-related context object will need to be passed down with every invoked method, which isn't really ideal since it often just pollutes method signatures.

-If you imagine additional situation where one of the above `SubServicesX` does not require knowledge about the task context, but a subsequent one (`SubService(X+1)`) does, that means that we'd probably pass such context object through `SubServicesX` for the sole purpose of transferring the parameter downstream.
+If you imagine additional situation where one of the above `SubServiceX` does not require knowledge about the task context, but a subsequent one (`SubService(X+1)`) does, that means that we'd probably pass such context object through `SubServiceX` for the sole purpose of transferring the parameter downstream.

 To avoid passing some kind of task-related parameter downstream in all invoked methods `A`, `B`, `C`, one could decide to instead introduce a state in those `SubServiceX` classes, which do require knowledge about the task context.
 Beans of